ahmdxrzky/de-zoomcamp-2023/week3/week3_homework.md

 From images above, it can be clearly seen that there are _43244696_ rows on data of FHV Trip along 2019.

 ## Question 2
-Question: Estimated amount of data for query of counting distinct number of _affiliated_base_number_ on both tables.
+Question: Estimated amount of data for query of counting distinct number of _affiliated_base_number_ on both tables.<br>
 Logic:<br>
 - Take rows with distinct value of affiliated_base_number.
 - Count total rows.

 Query:<br>
 - on External table
 ```